Home » Recipes » Dinner Ideas » Pork » Easy Pork Carnitas Recipe

 • Pico de gallo or watermelon jicama salsa

-• Fresh lime – another “must” for our family, we always serve carnitas with fresh lime wedges for squeezing over the top!
+• Fresh lime (I always serve carnitas with fresh lime wedges for squeezing over the top!)

 shredded carnitas meat in a pot

-• Cook until absolutely tender – The biggest mistake you could possibly make with carnitas is to not cook the pork until it is absolutely fork-tender.
+• Cook until absolutely tender.
+The biggest mistake you could make with carnitas is to undercook the pork.
+It MUST be cooked until it is absolutely fork-tender.
 That wonderfully tender meat is the JOY of carnitas!

-When we set out a tacos bar, we like to offer a variety of ways for guests to enjoy carnitas.
-You’ll find soft taco shells, tortilla chips, a pot of rice, and a big bowl of small-chopped Romaine lettuce.
+When we set out a taco bar, we like to offer a variety of ways for guests to enjoy carnitas.
+You’ll find soft taco shells, tortilla chips, a pot of rice, and a big bowl of shredded Romaine lettuce or jalapeño coleslaw.
 This way, people can construct a traditional soft shell taco, a plate of taco-covered chips, a rice and taco bowl, or a loaded taco salad.
-It makes EVERYONE happy!
+It makes EVERYONE happy.

 And for the adults, margaritas are always, always, ALWAYS a good idea!
-I make a Classic Margarita most often, but these are delicious as well:
+I make a Classic Margarita most often, but you can also try this Orange Margarita or a spicy Mezcal Margarita.

 This recipe is perfect for leftovers and freezing, so I always buy a larger piece of pork to make sure I have extras to use later.
 In addition to making more tacos, you can also use leftovers to make: